greg-raven/Uncommon-Sense/_posts/2019-09-25-equal-treatment-for-all.md

 ---
-title: 'Equal treatment for all'
+title: "Equal treatment for all"
 layout: post
 categories:
 - equality